neo4j-devtools/relate/packages/cli/docs/environment.md

 ## `relate environment:open [ENVIRONMENT]`

-Open an environment's configuration with the default editor
+Open an environment's configuration with your default editor

 ```
 USAGE